- The importance of the vaccine

 5. Getting the flu vaccine leads to the provision of healthcare resources to take care of patients with COVID-19.

-There is no contradiction if the two vaccines are received at the same time, but they can be separated by 3 weeks to facilitate monitoring the side effects of each vaccine separately and not to confuse them.
+There is no contradiction if the two vaccines are received at the same time.

 After getting vaccinated:

 1. Monitor the emergence of side effects very closely and record them upon their appearance for a period of 7 days upon receiving the vaccine.

 2. Monitor the patient himself about the occurrence of illness or any other health condition for 3 weeks after receiving the vaccine.

 3. Refrain from pregnancy.